 Campers sleep in one of two purpose-built accommodation chalets.
 Rooms are modern, sleep 2 to 4 people, and all have en-suite bathroom facilities.
 Girls and boys are housed in separate buildings each with key-coded security locks.
+To find out more, please visit our Accommodation pages.
 Each camp session includes one or two nights camping at our alpine outpost.

 Illness: We have access to excellent medical facilities.
 We have first aid facilities and suitably qualified individuals on site and there is a ‘walk-in’ children’s hospital nearby.

 Homesickness: We are very astute at recognising, understanding and dealing with homesickness.
 We will work with your child and with you as a parent to help and guide your child through any difficult adjustment period.
 We will maintain open and honest dialogue at all times about any issues of camper welfare.

 If you would like to discuss these issues in more detail, please do not hesitate to contact us.

 The accommodation buildings are locked securely at night with a number-coded keypad.
 This ensures that exit is possible in the event of emergency but that they are secured from entry from the outside.
 There are Camp Suisse staff present in each building all night every night.
 It is worth noting that Torgon is a quiet, small, remote village and that aside from Camp Suisse there is little activity.
 The centre is private and is not open to through-traffic or visitors at any time.

 Of course you may.
 Simply pick up the phone or send us an email with your requests and we will do our very best to accommodate them.
 Alternatively, please use the ‘additional comments’ space on the booking form to note a request.